hannahro15/ready-steady-eat/README.md

 ### Fixed bugs

-- Fixed footer being at the bottom of the page.
+- Fixed footer so it is at the bottom of the page.
 - Made images all the same size so it looks more uniform in the product containers
+- Footer overlapping content in page on some pages.

 ### Unfixed bugs

 - Images a little slow loading the page.
-- Footer overlapping content in page on some pages.

 ## Validation